 The 30th Anniversary Conference of the Business Ethics Center

 We have developed and taught a variety of courses in business ethics, environmental ethics, ecological economics, business and sustainability, international management, sustainable value creation, happiness and economics, religion and the economy, business spirituality, and science and ethics.
-We gave 200 presentations at conferences and workshops in Hungary, Europe, North America, and Asia.
+We gave more than 200 presentations at conferences and workshops in Hungary, Europe, North America, and Asia.
 123 articles and media presentations appeared on our activities in Hungarian, English, and other languages.

 We practice business ethics with the following distinctive features: (i) a broad, interdisciplinary orientation, (ii) strong collaboration with Europe, North America, and Asia, (iii) the inclusion of spirituality and religion in the business ethics discourse, (iv) explicit interest in re-examining the moral foundations of economics, and (v) discovering ethical-based new business models.